 Atoll Architecture can help advise you explore a range of energy efficient measures for your new home or extension, from simple cost neutral technology utilising good practice and energy-efficient materials, through to more complex eco system considerations such as Ground and Air Source Heat Pumps.
 Over the last 13 years, Atoll have helped design and install four new Air Sounce Heating Pumps that heat both swimming pool hall and pool hot water and one Ground Source Heat Pump for a new build house that provides both space heating, domestic hot water and swimming pool water heating.

-The underlying sustainable ethos to Ian Banks’ interest goes back a long way and this was reinforced following his several years living and working ar an architect in the sustainably vulnerable Maldives between 1986 and 1992.
-In fact: Ian’s first ever architectural design scheme was for a solar-heated swimming pool design, created as part of his Technical Drawing O-Level in 1976; his architectural degree scheme for a Water Source Heat Pump and solar-heated Environmental Study Retreat at the derelict Porth Wen Brickworks in Anglesey was featured in the ‘Crown Paints Awards’: National Travelling Exhibition of 1985; and his 1986 Diploma scheme for ‘Pomona Hippodrome’ Community Education Campus featuring a campus-wide District Heating Scheme was later exhibited in the ‘New Voices in the City: Art & the Urban Environment’ exhibition at Manchester Town Hall in 1993.
+The underlying sustainable ethos to Ian Banks’ interest goes back a long way and this was reinforced following his several years living and working as an architect in the sustainably vulnerable Maldives between 1986 and 1992.
+In fact: Ian’s first ever architectural design scheme was for a solar-heated swimming pool design, created as part of his A-graded Technical Drawing O-Level in 1976; his First Class Honours awarded architectural degree scheme for a Water Source Heat Pump and solar-heated Environmental Study Retreat at the derelict Porth Wen Brickworks in Anglesey – later featured in the ‘Crown Paints Awards’: National Travelling Exhibition of 1985; and his 1986 Diploma scheme for ‘Pomona Hippodrome’ Community Education Campus featuring a District Heating Scheme was later exhibited in the ‘New Voices in the City: Art & the Urban Environment’ exhibition at Manchester Town Hall in 1993.